sih3rron/greedybandits/README.md

 # Points to note.

 * This script is only setup to look at Rate (%) metrics.
 Nothing has been built for Numerate measures.
-* Likewise, nothing has been built to acknowledge whether success is More or Fewer than the baseline.
-It looks solely at which rate is the highest.
+* Likewise, nothing has been built to acknowledge whether success is Greater or Lesser than the baseline.
+Right now, it looks solely at which rate is the highest.
+* Finally, you'll notice there is nothing in the code to determine the duration within which you would run your checks as of right now you would do that with an `interval` or `timeout` setting yourselve.